-Unfortunately, unless you are from California, Colorado, Illinois, or Texas, you may not have many options to decide what coverage is most cost effective.
+Unfortunately, unless you are from California, Colorado, Illinois, or Texas, you may not have many options to decide what coverage is most cost-effective.
 The cheapest rideshare insurance we've found, such as Allstate's and USAA's are only available in a handful of states.
-GEICO, one of the most wide-ranging rideshare coverage providers, offers what they call a "hybrid insurance", essentially a cross between personal and commercial auto insurance.
+Geico, one of the most wide-ranging rideshare coverage providers, offers what they call a "hybrid insurance", essentially a cross between personal and commercial auto insurance.
 The coverage will cover you for all your driving needs, personal and rideshare, but at a higher cost.

 If you are in a state with no coverage from any company such as Michigan (notoriously known for its expensive auto insurance premiums), we would recommend taking it one step at a time to best assess your options.
-First weigh the cost of a commercial auto policy against how much they think they can make as a driver.
+First, weigh the cost of a commercial auto policy against how much they think they can make as a driver.
 One Michigan quote we pulled from Allstate for a car being used for "business" ended up costing $1,094/month.
 Essentially, unless you are working full time for Uber, you won't come out ahead with a $13,128 per year policy.

-The next best thing would be to call your insurance company and ask what they would do in the event of an accident.
+Next, call your insurance company and ask what they would do in the event of an accident.
 Some companies, in certain locations, may be more favorable toward taking claims from rideshare drivers.
 If both of these options are unfavorable, it may be best to wait until your state has coverage.
 Each major insurance company continues to add states to their policies and it should not be much longer until your state is also included.
 Taking the risk can be very costly, even with the contingent coverage.